iiccsss/iiccsss.github.io/_pages/venue.md

 	}
 </style>

 The summer school will take place at TU Darmstadt.
-Further details will follow.
+We will use standard lecture halls and seminar rooms for the summer school.
+Further details (address, room numbers) will follow.

 <!-- <div class="row">
     <div class="col-lg-7 col-sm-7 m-auto">